 Input components are optional, since you can generate or import data directly in the Execute Python Script component.

 The designer provides an initial entry point script for you to edit and enter your own Python code.

-In this example, you use Pandas to combine two columns found in the automobile dataset, Price and Horsepower, to create a new column, Dollars per horsepower.
-This column represents how much you pay for each horsepower, which could be a useful feature to decide if a car is a good deal for the money.
+In this example, you use Pandas to combine two of the automobile dataset columns - Price and Horsepower - to create a new column, Dollars per horsepower.
+This column represents how much you pay for each horsepower unit, which could become a useful information point to decide if a specific car is a good deal for its price.

 Select the Execute Python Script component.

 In the pane that appears to the right of the canvas, select the Python script text box.